-Are you in the Simplified Tax System (STS)?
+Are you in the Simplified Tax System?

 Participation in the STS is optional.
-Broadly speaking, you are eligible to enter the STS for an income year if:
+Broadly, you are eligible to enter the STS for an income year if:

-- · you carry on business in that year - the STS average turnover of your business and related businesses for that year is less than \$1 million, and - your business and related businesses have depreciating assets with a total adjustable value of less than \$3 million at the end of that year.
+- · you carry on business in that year - the STS average turnover of your business and related businesses for that year is less than \$1 million - your business and related businesses have depreciating assets with a total adjustable value of less than \$3 million at the end of that year.

-If you are eligible to enter the STS and wish to do so, you should make an election to that effect on your 2003 income tax return.
-For more information, see Business and professional items, Partnership and trust tax returns instructions or Company tax return instructions and the publication The Simplified Tax System: A guide for tax agents and small businesses (NAT 6459).
+If you are eligible to enter the STS and wish to do so, you should make an election to that effect on your 2002 income tax return.
+For more information, see Business and professional items, Partnership and trust tax returns instructions or Company tax return instructions.